xbeat/Machine-Learning/README.md

 Understanding TensorFlow Core Components

 TensorFlow's core components form the foundation of deep learning operations, focusing on tensor manipulations, automatic differentiation, and computational graph construction.
 The framework enables efficient mathematical operations through its eager execution mode while maintaining compatibility with graph mode for production deployment.

+## Understanding the Transformer Architecture of Large Language Models

+Transformer Architecture Implementation

+The transformer architecture forms the backbone of modern LLMs, utilizing self-attention mechanisms to process sequential data.
+This implementation demonstrates the core components including multi-head attention, positional encoding, and feed-forward networks in a clean, modular approach.

 ## Fundamentals of Data Analysis with Python